rick-r/marriage-figaro-norway/captions.md

 Vostre dunque saran queste carte che perdeste ...

-    Ah.
-So these would be your papers that you dropped then?
+    So these would be
+    your papers that you
+    dropped then?

 IL CONTE:
 Olà, porgile a me.

 FIGARO:
 [piano alla Contessa e Susanna]
 Sono in trappola.

-    ?fuck.
+    Oh fuck.

 SUSANNA & LA CONTESSA:
-[piano a Figaro]
 Figaro, all'erta.

 IL CONTE:
-[apre il foglio e lo chiude tosto]
 Dite un po', questo foglio cos'è?

-    Tell me.
-What are these papers then?
+    So what are these papers?